Pramod Boro

-Pramod Boro (born 1 March 1975) is an Indian politician serving as the president of the United People's Party Liberal (UPPL) since 2020 and the 2nd and current Chief Executive Member of the Bodoland Territorial Council representing Koklabari since 2020.
-He was the former president of All Bodo Students Union from 2009 to 2020.
+Pramod Boro (born 1 March 1975) is an Indian politician serving as the president of the United People's Party Liberal (UPPL) since 2020, and was the 2nd Chief Executive Member (CEM) of the Bodoland Territorial Council representing Koklabari from 2020 to 2025.
+He is currently serving as a member of the Rajya Sabha since 2026.
+He was the former president of All Bodo Students' Union from 2009 to 2020.

 Political career

-After stepping down as the President of ABSU, he formally joined the UPPL on 21 February 2020 during the Fourth Annual Convention held in Bijni, Chirang District, Assam.
-The UPPL had been formed on 5 August 2015 under the banner of the Bodoland Movement groups, with Urkhao Gwra Brahma serving as the Founding President of the party.
+After stepping down as the president of ABSU, he formally joined the UPPL on 21 February 2020 during the Fourth Annual Convention held in Bijni, Chirang District, Assam.
+The UPPL had been formed on 5 August 2015 under the banner of the Bodoland Movement groups, with Urkhao Gwra Brahma serving as the founding president of the party.

-Pramod Boro is currently the President of the UPPL.
+Pramod Boro is currently the president of the UPPL.
 Under his leadership, the UPPL came to power in the 2020 BTC elections through an alliance with the Bharatiya Janata Party (BJP) and the Gana Suraksha Party (GSP).
-He has been serving as the Chief Executive Member (CEM) of the Bodoland Territorial Council (BTC) since 15 December 2020.
+He had served as the Chief Executive Member (CEM) of the Bodoland Territorial Council (BTC) from 15 December 2020 till 2025.
+He was elected to the Rajya Sabha in 2026.